 Figure 2.
-Ethernet address location
+Ethernet Address Location

-Wake On LAN connection
+Wake on LAN connection

-For the Wake on LAN feature to work correctly, the adapter must be connected to a continuous power source.
-This allows the IBM 10/100 EtherJet Secure Management Adapter to monitor the network even when the computer is switched off.
+For the Wake On LAN feature to work correctly, the adapter must be connected to a continuous power source.
+This allows the IBM Netfinity 10/100 Ethernet Security Adapter to monitor the network even when the computer is switched off.

-The IBM 10/100 EtherJet Secure Management Adapter is a PCI 2.2 adapter that can support Wake on LAN on both PCI 2.2 and PCI 2.1 PC systems that are Wake on LAN capable.
+The IBM Netfinity 10/100 Ethernet Security Adapter is a PCI 2.2 Adapter that can support Wake on LAN on both PCI 2.2 and PCI 2.1 PC desktop and server systems that are Wake on LAN capable.

-With PCI 2.2 PC systems, all Wake on LAN power and signal connections will be through the PCI Bus Connector, so there is no need for any Wake on LAN cable.
+With PCI 2.2 PC systems, all Wake on LAN power and signal connections are through the PCI Bus Connector, so no Wake on LAN cable is required.

 With PCI 2.1 PC systems, a Wake on LAN cable is required.
-Since this adapter is intended primarily for new PCI 2.2 PC systems, Wake on LAN cables are not shipped with the adapter.
-Depending on how the Wake on LAN connection is designed on your PC system, contact IBM Help or your sales representative to acquire one of the two following Wake on LAN cables:
+Because this adapter is intended primarily for new PCI 2.2 PC systems, the Wake on LAN cable is not shipped with the adapter.
+Contact IBM Help or your sales representative to acquire a 2-way Wake on LAN cable for your PCI 2.1 Wake on LAN system.

-- 08L2558 3-way Wake on LAN cable - 08L2559 2-way Wake on LAN cable